sal55/langs/zlangnotes.md

 #### Functions

-There is little difference between a function call, and a funcion definition, except the latter is followed by an indented block.
+There is little difference between a function call, and a function definition, except the latter is followed by an indented block.
 I don't know if that would cause ambiguity (except maybe defining a function with an empty body), but consider:

     fn1()
         stmt